 So they threw the World’s Columbian Exposition to commemorate the 400th anniversary of the arrival of Columbus.
 There were many cities in the running to host the event, but in part due to Chicago residents’ proud boasts about their city, Chicago won the bid to host the event.

-Though residents were ecstatic about what this could do for their city, officials knew it was going to be a huge undertaking considering the crime and corruption.
-So Chicago chose the perfect man to head the job-architect Daniel Burnham.
+They also chose the perfect man to head the job-architect Daniel Burnham.
 He was full of charisma and a natural leader.
 However, he soon found out how complex the job would be.
 The economy was struggling, and Chicago was beginning to experience class conflict.

 Between a looming recession, labor unrest, arguing authoritative figures, and bad weather, it is problem after problem for Burnham.
 But against the odds, the fair opened on time in 1893 with beautiful, grand buildings painted in beautiful white, giving it the nickname The White City.
 The fair appeared to be a massive success for Chicago.